-If the Compulsory Exit Sequence from any Mixer is not performed correctly, a five (5) second penalty applies to the Compulsory Exit Sequence.
+• If the Compulsory Exit Sequence from any Mixer is not performed correctly, a five (5) second penalty applies to the Compulsory Exit Sequence.

 Also see para.
 6.3.1 to para.
-6.3.6 for general busts and skips.
+6.3.6 for general busts (infringements) and skips (omissions).